 What is a Joint Tenancy?

 Joint tenancies can be agreed with two or more people from the outset of the tenancy.
 Each tenant is then responsible jointly and individually for meeting the terms of the tenancy in full including paying the rent.
-Therefore if one joint tenant leaves the property before the end of the tenancy without your agreement and you cannot recover the rent due from him, the remaining tenant will be responsible for paying the full rent.
+Therefore if one joint tenant leaves the property before the end of the tenancy without your agreement and you cannot recover the rent due from him/her, the remaining tenant will be responsible for paying the full rent.

 Under a joint tenancy, all the tenants have equal rights.